AnandTagatghar/MusicCourseWebClone/README.md

 -> This project is about the Music courses using the next js and Aceternity UI -> Implementation of the next components and getting used to know how to implement and get it worked.

+-> Cloned from the Chai aur code one of the project